No3371/TLD-SurvivorsLegacy/README.md

 A gameplay mod for the game **The Long Dark**.
 It enables a minimal multiplayer interaction.

 When your character die in the game, the mod sends your legacy to someone else who is playing at the moment.
 *(Nothing is stored online, the transmission only happens when someone is sending and someone is receiving.
 Thanks to patchbay.pub)*

 A legacy contains:
-- Three random items on you
+- Up to 15 random items on you
 - How many days you survived
 - Your ingame general note

 The sending operation stops when: